ranjancse26/TrueMD.NET/README.md

 ## Tests

-Don't have a unit test project but the console application should do it's job.
+Don't have a unit test project for now.
+But the console application should do it's job.

 ## Contributors